h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 We can use the admissible features to train a model.
 When interpretability is the goal, you can train an interpretable model such as a decision tree, GLM, or GAM using the admissible features.
 However, you can also train a more complex machine learning model such as a Gradient Boosting Machine (GBM) using only the admissible features.

+Using the HMDA infogram example above, we can extend the infogram analysis to evaluate the accuracy between admissible and inadmissible models.

 .. tabs::
    .. code-tab:: r R

-        # Building on the same code as above, we train and evaluate an Admissible GBM and
+        # Building on the HMDA code as above, we train and evaluate an Admissible GBM and
         # compare that with a GBM trained on all un-protected features:

         # Admissible features